New York Times Summer Reading Contest

 1. Competition Schedule

 Before the end of the competition (August), participants can choose any article, essay, video, interaction, podcast, or photo published in the New York Times to analyze, write about, and submit to the competition.
-Every Friday from early June, the NY Times will post a fresh version of this question: “What got your attention in The Times this week?” for students to respond accordingly until the following Friday.
+Every week, the NY Times will post a fresh version of this question: “What got your attention in The Times this week?” for students to respond accordingly until the following Friday.

-This contest is open to students aged 13 to 19 in the United States and Britain — or 16 to 19 elsewhere in the world.
+If students are 13 to 19 in the United States and Britain—or 16 to 19 elsewhere in the world—they can submit by commenting on the post itself.
+If students are 13 to 15 anywhere in the world besides the United States and Britain, then a teacher, parent, or guardian should submit an entry on the student’s behalf using the form embedded at the bottom of each week’s post.
 Students who are directly related to New York Times employees or live in the same household as those employees are not eligible to enter this contest.

 3. Results